Heather C. Galloway, PhD

 A former professor and department chair at Yale, John Hood has pursued a long and eclectic career in the creative arts (theatre, music, literature, writing, architecture, engineering).
 As a senior lecturer he teaches several popular courses such as Screenwriting and the Art of Storytelling, and develops at least one new honors course each year.
 He also supervises several honors theses and mentors students who compete for prime international fellowships and scholarships.

 A second-year graduate student in the Department of Sociology, Robby Sanchez rejoins the Honors College as a graduate assistant.
 Robby received his B.A. in Sociology with minors in Honors Studies and Leadership Studies from Texas State University in May 2013.
 Robby's undergraduate thesis is titled, "The RISING STAR Model: Achieving a Successful Transition and Sense of Community Among On-Campus Residents," and provided a brief evaluation of the programming model used within residence halls.
-Robby's favorite activity is laughing, and you will probably be able to identify his laugh from 1/2 mile away.
+Robby's favorite activity is laughing.
 After completing his degree, Robby hopes to find a full-time staff position in university administration.

 Victoria Brieske is a graduate student pursuing a M.A. in Literature with a minor in Secondary Education.
 In Spring of 2013, she received her B.A. in Humanities –with a concentration in English –from the University of Houston-Victoria.
 Victoria is delighted to be a member of the Texas State student body, as well as an assistant in the Honors College.
 In her spare time, she can usually be found mingling with her fellow Liberal Arts majors and undiscovered talents at the local coffee shops.
 After graduation, Victoria plans to apply to the Peace Corps and teach English overseas.